seeq12/seeq-connector-sdk-csharp/README.md

 1. Modify the URL on the line `const string seeqHostUrl = "https://yourserver.seeq.host"` to match your Seeq server
 1. Pre-provision this agent on your Seeq server by logging in as a Seeq Administrator and navigating to the Agents tab on the Administration page.
 Click the "Add Agent" button and fill the presented fields.
-Provide the machine name and ".NET Connector SDK Debugging Agent" as the agent name.
+Provide the machine name and "**.NET Connector SDK Debugging Agent**" as the agent name.
 Click "Add Agent".
 Wait for pre-provisioning to complete.
    Copy the displayed one-time password.
 1. Replace `<your_agent_one_time_password>` in the `agent.otp` file in the /data/keys/ directory of the
    `Seeq.Link.SDK.Debugging.Agent` project with the one-time password obtained from the previous step.